conr2286/PocketFT8Xcvr/README.md

 The algorithms developed by Karlis Goba use the 3.125 Hz spaced FFT bins to be screened in both frequency and time so that errors in symbol frequency and time reception  can be overcome to provide really great FT8 decoding.
 The end spacing of the FT8 algorithms is 6.25 Hz.

 # Motivation and Related Projects
 About 1966, the ARRL Handbook published a receiver design known as the Junior Miser's Dream that achieved so much with so little.
-Likewise, Charley Hill's design for a self-contained FT8 transceiver, ideal for POTA/SOTA, again achieves so much with so little.
+Likewise, Charley Hill's concept for a self-contained FT8 transceiver, ideal for POTA/SOTA, again achieves so much with so little.
 The entire transceiver fits in a portable enclosure, and the power demand is acceptable for a USB power block.
-Pocket FT8 Revisited V1.10 is a mostly faithful re-implementation of Charley's concept with revisions largely limited to those necessary for the Teensy 4.1.
-From there, the project has and continues to implement enhancements to get just a little more from so little.
+Pocket FT8 Revisited V1.10 is a derivative of Charley's concept.

 Unlike the uSDX multi-mode designs, Pocket FT8 focuses entirely on FT8.
 Yes, yes, I know.
 That's why I have other radios.
 Pocket FT8 fits in the pocket of my backpack, doesn't require an external key, microphone, headphone, cell phone, or computer, and offers a completely self-contained transceiver for a contest-like POTA/SOTA "QSO."
 It's clean.

 An alternative approach, previously investigated as YASDR, is to construct an FT8 radio hat for a Raspberry 5 supporting the comprehensive wsjtx/etc natively.
 This archived project offers considerable flexibility but with higher power requirements (I'm getting too old to pack heavy batteries in the mountains;).
-This approach is worth revisiting in the future if we can get the power demand down.
+This approach is worth revisiting in the future, especially for POTA.

-Charley and Barb have also progressed beyond the original Pocket FT8 with a multiband FT8 transceiver, DX FT8, at https://github.com/WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER, replacing the SI4735 with a Tayloe receiver.
+Charley and Barb also progressed beyond the original Pocket FT8 in another derivative with a multiband FT8 transceiver, DX FT8, at https://github.com/WB2CBA/DX-FT8-FT8-MULTIBAND-TABLET-TRANSCEIVER, replacing the SI4735 with a Tayloe receiver.

 # Manifest
 * BenchTests:  Arduino sketches for incremental tests of the hardware
 * Bibliography:  "..shoulders of giants"
 * Investigations:  Code and simulations exploring technologies for this project
-* PocketFT8XcvrFW:  Arduino sketch for the Pocket FT8 Revisited transceiver
+* PocketFT8XcvrFW:  The transceiver firmware sources
 * PocketFT8XcvrHW:  KiCad 8 files for the PCB
 * Extras:  Contains Teensy AudioStream.h modified for 6400 samples/second